sensei-hacker/inavwiki/MSP-V2.md

 The reasons for introducing a incrementally improved version of MSP include:

 * Limited message IDs.
-MSP v1 proved 255 message IDs; between iNav and BetaFlight (CleanFlight), this space is almost exhausted.
+MSP v1 provided 255 message IDs; between iNav and BetaFlight (CleanFlight), this space is almost exhausted.
 * Limited message size.
 MSP v1 is limited to 255 byte message payloads.
-This is already a problem and can only get worst.
+This is already a problem and can only get worse.
 Attempts to address this limitation in MSP v1 (the JUMBO frame extension) are a 'band-aid' and still suffer from the next restriction.
 * Inadequate checksumming.
 MSP v1 uses a simple XOR checksum.
 This is vulnerable to simple communications errors (transposed bits) and is somewhat weak.

 MSP V2 addresses these shortcomings:

 * 16bit message space.
 65535 message IDs.
-For backwards compatibility, message IDs 0-255 map onto the analagous MSP v1 messages.
+For backwards compatibility, message IDs 0-255 map onto the analogous MSP v1 messages.
 * 16bit payload.
-* crc8_dvb_s2 checksum algoritm.
+* crc8_dvb_s2 checksum algorithm.
 This is a single byte algorithm that is much more robust than the XOR checksum in MSP v1.

 ## MSP V2 Message structure